NicholasBHubbard/rdfs-plus-inference-engine/README.md

  defined in [[https://workingontologist.org/index.html][Semantic Web for the Working Ontologist]].

 * State of the Project
-  All predicates for creating new rdf/3 triples and and analyzing for contradictions based off RDFS-Plus have been implemented.
+  All predicates for creating new rdf/3 triples and analyzing for contradictions based off RDFS-Plus have been implemented.
 The final step for completion of the project is to figure out an algorithm to compute all possible inferences.

 * Features
   + Static inference engine